 If your basement doesn’t already have a sump pump, get one.
 By installing a sump pump in your basement, you can prevent water from rainfall from filling up into your basement.
 Sump pumps act like a floor drain by removing any water out of your basement, and the surrounding foundation, and redirecting it away from your home.
 It is also a good idea to have a backup sump pump that is either battery operated or on a generator so that it can kick on if the first one goes out.

 Keeping your basement free from water may seem like an impossible task, but that is where we come in.
 American Eagle offers basement waterproofing in Maryland and surrounding areas to ensure your basement stays dry this summer.
 We take the fear out of water damage in your basement.
-Follow the steps above and then call American Eagle to ensure your basement is safe from water by waterproofing today!
+Follow the steps above and then contact American Eagle to ensure your basement is safe from water by waterproofing today!